iterorganization/PFC-Tritium-Transport/README.md

 ## How to Install:

-Clone the repository and checkout to the branch dfw-permeation-study
+Clone the repository and checkout to the relevant branch
 ```
 git clone https://github.com/iterorganization/PFC-Tritium-Transport
 cd PFC-Tritium-Transport